Training robust and generalizable quantum models: Lipschitz bounds of quantum models

 \section{Lipschitz bounds of quantum models}

 In this section, we study Lipschitz bounds of quantum models as in~\eqref{eq:QML_circuit}.
-We first derive a Lipschitz bound which is less tight than~\eqref{eq:thm_lipschitz} but can be shown using a simple concatenation argument (Section~\ref{suppl:simpler_Lipschitz_bound}).
-Next, in Section~\ref{suppl:proof_Lipschitz_subsection}, we prove that~\eqref{eq:thm_lipschitz} is indeed a Lipschitz bound.
+We first derive a Lipschitz bound which is less tight than the one in~\eqref{eq:thm_lipschitz} but can be shown using a simple concatenation argument (Section~\ref{subapp:lipschitz_bounds_simple}).
+Next, in Section~\ref{subapp:lipschitz_bounds_proof}, we prove that~\eqref{eq:thm_lipschitz} is indeed a Lipschitz bound.